bartvanerp/SPSsite/content/info/master_main.md

 The information of the available Graduation Projects and Internships for the department of Electrical Engineering is arranged centrally at the <a href="https://master.ele.tue.nl/" target="_blank">Master marketplace</a>.
 There you can also find the latest information regarding the registration, deadlines and active internships.

 ### Internships
-In the master's program, you need to do an internship for 15 or 20 ECTS.
+In the master's program, you need to do an internship for 15 ECTS, which you can optionally extend to 20 ECTS.
 Please have a look at the Master marketplace to see which internships are being offered by the SPS group.
 The internship does not have to be with the lab that you will be graduating from but could serve as an important introduction to your graduation project.
 In case you would like to ask about any other options for internships (such as going abroad), please contact the contact person of the corresponding lab.
+If you have found an internship on your own with a company or institution, try to find a well-suited SPS staff member who does research on a similar topic and who can properly supervise you during your internship.

 ### Graduation project